Landscape architects design gardens, urban plazas, streetscapes, parks, resorts, trails,

 - Jacob Krafft Tulsa, Oklahoma

-Hands-on laboratories are included in many courses, and students in the department
+Hands-on laboratories are included in many courses, and you will have the unique advantage

-and Irrigation Training Center.
-Additionally, all students in the department are required
+Conservation and Irrigation Training Center.
+All students in the department are also